gamepark/gamepark.github.io/docs/features/moves-history.md

 ## Best practices for writing log texts

 - Use present tense (not past): "The round ends"
-- Use only the 3rd person: "John plays a card" (even if John is ready that text)
+- Use only the 3rd person: "John plays a card" (even if John is reading that text)

 In the headers, it is important to use the first person to address the player (You must play a card), however in the moves history it is not, so we save time & bandwidth.